devopsdays/devopsdays-web/content/events/2023-organizer-summit/registration.md

 <div class = "col-md-12">

-  Register for DevOpsDays Chicago below, and enter the summit registration code in the "<strong>Redeem a Voucher</strong>" box.
   The devopsdays Organizer Summit ticket is a free add-on to a full-priced ticket for <a href="https://devopsdays.org/chicago">DevOpsDays Chicago 2023</a>.
   All past and present DevOpsDays organizers are welcome.

-  When available, the code for registration will be a pinned message on the <a href="https://devopsdays.slack.com/archives/C04RN59N0">#announcements</a> channel in the global DevOpsDays slack.
+  If the form below is not working for you, you can register with [this form](https://chicago-tickets.devopsdays.org/2023/redeem?voucher=ORG-SUMMIT-SECRET) and enter the summit registration code in the “Redeem a Voucher” box (if the voucher is not pre-populated).
+The code for registration will be a pinned message on the <a href="https://devopsdays.slack.com/archives/C04GQ5ENA2J">#organizer-summit</a> channel in the global DevOpsDays slack.
   If you can't access the global DevOpsDays slack, or need assistance covering the cost of the registration, or have any other questions, please email the summit organizers
   <a href="mailto:organizer-summit@devopsdays.org?subject=Summit%202023%20Registration%20Question">organizer-summit@devopsdays.org</a>.
 Please include your DevOpsDays association in the email.
 </div>